DieterR97/DV200-4/README.md

 ### 1. User Authentication:
 - Secure login/registration for students and faculty members.
-- Role-based access control.
+- User and Admin access

 ### 2. Question and Answer Threads:
 - Students can post questions.
 - Answers can be provided by both peers and faculty.
 - Upvoting/downvoting system for answers.
-- Sorting and filtering options for better organization.
+- Sorting and filtering options for better organisation.

 ### 3. Categorization:
-- Categorization of questions through tags.
+- Categorisation of questions through tags.
 - Easy search functionality based on tags.

 ### 4. Notifications and User Engagement: